Updated January 7th, 2021

-Commonly referred to as just the “Rio,” the Rio All-Suite Hotel & Casino, (as it’s officially called), is a 2,500 plus room, colorful multi-tower hotel less than a mile west of the Las Vegas Strip.
+The Rio All-Suite Hotel & Casino is a 2,500 plus room, colorful multi-tower hotel less than a mile west of the Las Vegas Strip.

 (Go here to get distance and directions from the Rio to the Strip)

-The hotel is part of Caesars Entertainment’s chain of resorts.
+The hotel/casino is operated by Caesars Entertainment’s chain of resorts.

 The Rio opened in January of 1990.
 Since 2005, it’s also been known for being the home of the annual World Series of Poker series of tournaments.
 Its casino has 100,000 feet of gambling space, with over 1,200 slots and video poker machines.